MarkEdmondson1234/markedmondson.me-hugo/content/post/2017-01-12-real-time-GTM-google-cloud-r-shiny-2.md

 ## Improvements

 Ideally I'd like to avoid the Shiny grey-out when new data is fetched and the graph redraw - I fiddled a bit trying to get the JavaScript to take data from an R table and pull it in directly put that didn't work out - I may update it if its figured out later.

-However, as I said above for my applicaiton I needed an update only every 60 seconds so it wasn't worth too much trouble over.
-If say you needed (and who really *needs* this?) a smooth update every 5 seconds say, the grey out would be too often to be useable.
+However, as I said above for my application I needed an update only every 60 seconds so it wasn't worth too much trouble over.
+But if say you needed (and who really *needs* this?) a smooth update every 5 seconds, the grey out would be too often to be useable.

 ## Summary